Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Exercise.md

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_layer_panel.png)

 The ***Processing Toolbox*** shows the list of all available **algorithms** grouped in different blocks.
 This is where you will find most of the tools we will be using on this course.
 If you ever want to do something and you're wondering if it is available in QGIS, this is a good place to start!
+You can add the *Processing Toolbox* to your view by going to *View* >

 ![](https://docs.qgis.org/3.4/en/_images/toolbox3.png)